roberthart56/projects/organ2021/README.md

 * Can reuse the console box, putting new keyboards in (with better touch).
 Keyboards come with piston buttons that interface with Hauptwerk.
 * Can reuse the pedalboard.
 Use existing switches as MIDI inputs?
 * A big project to reuse stop tabs - probably don't want to do this.
+* Current speaker system has r/l inputs to one speaker set and single input to Woofer.
+2 X 500Watt Amplifiers in Organ "loft".

 ### Possible plan